ericvolp12/distributed-transcoder/README.md

 - GStreamer: a multimedia processing framework used for transcoding video files.
 - S3-compatible object storage (e.g., MinIO): used for storing input and output video files.
 - FastAPI: a modern, fast (high-performance) web framework for building APIs.
+- React: a JavaScript library for building user interfaces.

 ## Getting Started